VanderpoelLiam/liamvanderpoel.com/content/archive/ab-testing/index.md

 We cannot answer **Nope, no effect**, as it may be that we had insufficient data to detect a difference, or just got unlucky due to random chance.
 If we take the analogy of a murder trial. \\(H_0\\) is an innocent verdict, \\(H_1\\) is a guilty verdict.
 We can either find a defendant guilty (reject \\(H_0\\)) or we find them innocent (fail to reject \\(H_0\\)).
 But note that finding someone innocent occurs if we fail to prove guilt beyond reasonable doubt.
 It is not a question of "proving innocence" (accepting \\(H_0\\)) but rather failing to prove guilt.

-## Sample size
+## Sample Size Selection

+### How Many Samples is Enough?

-Before running an experiment we need to decide how many samples we are going to collect.
-Intuitively, the more samples we collect the more confident we will be about our conclusion.
-However we are usually constrained by a combination of time or money, and so want to pick enough samples such that we are confident enough.
+Before running our drug trial experiment we need to decide how many test subject to use.
+Intuitively, the more subjects we use the more confident we will be about our conclusion.
+However we are usually constrained by a combination of time or money, and so want to pick enough samples to be "confident enough".
 Therefore we need to determine the following parameters:

 1. Minimum expected effect size
 2. Tolerance for false positives